-Feeling dizzy is easily one of the most disruptive symptoms of anxiety.
-You find yourself feeling woozy, almost as though you need to sit down, and in some cases even sitting or lying down doesn't get rid of that dizzy feeling.
-For some people, the dizziness may even be accompanied by other symptoms that make you feel as though they're about to die.
+Feeling dizzy can easily be one of the most disruptive symptoms of anxiety.
+You might find yourself feeling lightheaded or “woozy”.
+It can feel as though you need to sit or lie down, and in some cases changing your positioning still does not stop your symptoms.
+For others, the dizziness may be accompanied by other symptoms that can cause you to believe your life is in danger.

 Dizziness is a very common symptom of anxiety, and one that can be caused by a host of different factors.
-Below, we'll examine the potential causes of dizziness and how they can be cured.
+Below, we will examine the potential causes of dizziness and how it can be managed.

 Causes of Dizziness

-Dizziness can be a very serious symptom of other issues, like low blood pressure and even multiple-sclerosis.
-If it is the first time you've had dizziness - especially if the dizziness is severe - it is a good idea to contact a doctor.
+Dizziness can be a very serious symptom of other issues such as low blood pressure, anemia, getting up too fast, or more serious conditions like multiple sclerosis.
+If it is the first time you are experiencing dizziness - especially if the dizziness is severe - it is a good idea to visit your primary care provider.

-Assuming anxiety is causing your dizziness, there are several possible causes:
+If anxiety is the cause of your dizziness, there are several possible causes:

-- Dehydration Dehydration can also cause dizziness.
-Anxiety doesn't necessarily cause dehydration, but those that have anxiety already are more likely to become anxious when dehydrated.
-Also, anxiety can make physical sensations feel and seem worse than they are, so mild dizziness from dehydration may feel like severe dizziness.
+- Dehydration — Dehydration can also cause the sensation of dizziness and/or lightheadedness.
+Anxiety does not cause dehydration, but those that suffer from anxiety are more prone to becoming anxious when dehydrated.
+Also, anxiety can exaggerate physical sensations, making them feel worse than they actually are.
+So mild dizziness from dehydration may be described as severe dizziness.

 Dizziness from Anxiety is Not Dangerous

-If you're feeling dizzy right now, try the following:
+If you are currently feeling dizzy, try the following:

-- Drink Water If you can walk fine, try drinking some water.
-This is important for those whose dizziness is related to dehydration, and it can also be beneficial because the cooling water has a tendency to relax the body.
+- Drink Water — If you can walk comfortably, try drinking some water.
+This is important for those whose dizziness is related to dehydration.
+It can also be beneficial because the cool water has a tendency to relax the body.

-- Focus on a Spot Many ballet dancers that get dizziness from spinning find that they find a bit of relief if they stare at one spot in the distance.
-While you may feel some dizziness around you, staring at a spot will help your eyes and mind get back under control.
+- Focus on a Spot — Many ballet dancers that get dizziness from spinning find that they can obtain a bit of relief if they stare at one spot in the distance.
+While having symptoms, consider staring at a stationary spot which can help your eyes and mind get back under control.

 You may also just have to wait it out a bit.
 Dizziness caused by anxiety is usually fairly temporary.
-There's no pill or supplement that you can take because by the time the supplement would work, the dizziness will have already gone away.
+There is no pill or supplement that you can take to relieve it.

-First, make sure that you're practicing your breathing.
-Re-train your body to breathe correctly so that you have fewer hyperventilation episodes.
-Remember, when you suffer from some anxiety conditions, you can hyperventilate even without anxiety.
+First, make sure that you are practicing your breathing techniques.
+Work on retraining your body to breathe deeper and slower to lessen hyperventilation episodes.
+When you suffer from certain types of anxiety conditions, you can hyperventilate spontaneously without any triggers.

-Next, make sure that you're eating healthy, drinking water, exercising, etc. Once again - anxiety can cause dizziness that can cause anxiety, in one vicious circle.
-To prevent both anxiety and dizziness, you need to treat your body as healthy as possible.
-Only then can you prevent random bouts of dizziness that may cause more health anxiety.
+Next, make sure that you are eating healthy, drinking water, exercising, etc. Once again, anxiety can cause dizziness that can induce more anxiety, in one vicious circle.
+To prevent both anxiety and dizziness, you should maintain your health to the best of your ability.

-Finally, take up an anti-anxiety routine.
-There are many different ways to control anxiety symptoms.
-You'll need to start by finding out what type of anxiety you're suffering from, and once you do you can find a specific anxiety management option that will prevent your anxiety once and for all.
+Finally, create an anti-anxiety routine.
+There are various ways to control anxiety symptoms.
+You will need to start by finding out what type of specific anxiety you are suffering from, and then you can pinpoint certain anxiety management options that will lessen your symptoms.